 The District is a tax-exempt organization that may receive charitable contributions under Internal Revenue Service (IRS) Code Section 170(c)(1).
 The District may not be a taxexempt organization under Section 501(c)(3).
 For additional information on deductions related to a donation ("Donation") or charitable contribution, Donors are encouraged to consult with a tax professional.
 Donations to the District shall be treated as public funds to be used for a public and educational purpose in accordance with state and federal law.
-Donors may also donate directly to, Fruitport Education Foundation, The Foundation is a tax-exempt organization under Section 501(c)(3), educational foundation supporting the District)
+Donors may also donate directly to, Fruitport Education Foundation.
+The Foundation is a tax-exempt organization under Section 501(c)(3).

-Formatted: Font:

-Donor Information Formatted: Not Highlight
+Deleted: \\\\\\ (insert name of educational foundation supporting the District)

-/ Deleted: (insert tax-exempt status if applicable
+Deleted: (insert tax-exempt status if applicable).]

-Name of Donor: Deleted: ]

-Contact Person:

-Address:

-Phone: Email:

-nternal support group operating within the District as described under e provide the following information, if applicable:
+If the Donor is an internal support group operating within the District as described under Policy 3106, please provide the following information, if applicable:

-Describe stude nt group or club, activity, or event:
+Describe student group or club, activity, or event:

-Deleted: [Optional:

-(insert name of